COCOMO Overview | FAQ | Home | Download COCOMO II Demo

 Training | Conferences | Other Sources

-Betsy Clark & Brad Clark are now offering a 2 day software estimation course that we bundle with the Costar Corporate License.
+Betsy Clark & Brad Clark offer a 2 day software estimation course based on COCOMO II.

 Donald J. Reifer does COCOMO II training.
 He also provides training & consulting in software engineering and management.

 The USC Center for Software Engineering home page.
-Softstar Systems is proud to sponsor Dr. Boehms's work -- we're one of the USC Affiliates.
+Softstar Systems is proud to one of the USC Affiliates.

 The Software Process Improvement Network (SPIN).